 Employee engagement activities have been studied by psychologists and thought leaders who tried to understand what motivates employees to increase productivity and performance.
 Basically it comes down to 5 things:

 Companies that have focused on employee happiness and boosting employee self-esteem have boosted their growth significantly and diminished employee turnover.
-As a company leader you should allow your employees to enjoy their work journey and ensure they are satisfied, not only at a salary level.
+As a company leader you should consider employee wellbeing and allow your employees to enjoy their work journey and ensure they are satisfied, not only at a salary level.
 A big pitfall for many CEOs over the past few years is that they have not measured employee happiness or measured it too infrequently.
-That has resulted in a loss of great talent and most importantly it harmed the company culture.
+That has resulted in a loss of great talent and most importantly it harmed the company culture, and thus you should regularly conduct employee engagement survey.

 According to a recent survey